codeporting-translator/Docs/en/translator/cs2cpp/documentation/user-guide/cpp-attributes/reference.md

 **Used on**: TestFixture class methods

-Marks method as a test fixture setupper.
+Marks the method as a test fixture setup method.

 ### NUnit.Framework.OneTimeTearDown ###

 **Used on**: TestFixture class methods

-Marks method as a test fixtuer teardowner.
+Marks the method as a test fixture teardown method.

 ### NUnit.Framework.SetCulture ###